JeheeChoi/my-drugs-client/README.md

 ## Wireframes

-Please create a wireframe of your planned front end.

 ![wireframe1](https://i.imgur.com/GNA3lxo.png)
 https://imgur.com/a/EnDex7R

 ## Resources

-What resources will you need?
-What will the attributes and relationships be?

 resources: user, prescription
 User attributes: firstName, lastName, DOB
 Prescription attributes: drugName, description, orderBy(dr's name), date, refills?

 ## ERD (entity relationship diagram)

 One to many relationship: a user to many prescriptions.
 ![ERD1](https://i.imgur.com/ctfBUsw.png)